 - The buyer’s decision process affects the buyer’s behaviour.

-Consumer Behaviour is the response of customers for the product; it may be a single person decision or a group decision whether to buy a product or not, which depends upon the actual need of the customer and sometimes because of good services also customer’s buy a product.
+Consumer Behaviour is the customer’s response towards the product; it may be a single person decision or a group decision whether to buy a product or not, which depends on the customer’s actual need and sometimes because of good services customer purchases product.